Do you still climb Mt. Rainier?

 How do you measure success?

 Battling addictions is a lifelong process, so it’s really tough to determine trackable measurements.
-Measuring sobriety is difficult because it is ‘a day at a time’ process.
+Measuring sobriety is ‘a day at a time’ process.

 The other question is ‘what constitutes a relapse.’
-Statistics tell us the average addict goes through seven treatment programs before achieving a constant state of sobriety.
+Statistics tell us the average person goes through seven treatment programs before achieving a constant state of sobriety.

 We believe that every aspect of a person’s life impacts their ability to stay sober.
-This is the reason our Climbing Out program focuses on the whole person by providing people who care and people who are able to be called upon when a challenging situation occurs.
+This is the reason Recovery Beyond focuses on the whole person by providing people who care and people who are able to be called upon when a challenging situation occurs.